janodev/callout/README.md

 We can't create a XIB backed callout, but we can create an annotation with a completely customized view.
 So the trick is to add a second annotation when the first is selected, and make the 2nd annotation view look like a callout bubble.
+Once you do that, you can easily add any UI element.

 ![Class diagram](https://github.com/j4n0/callout/raw/master/callout/pages/class-diagram.png)